 The Istanbul Anti-Corruption Action Plan reviews the legal and institutional frameworks for fighting corruption, makes recommendations and monitors progress in implementing the recommendations.
 This report contains the results of round 3 monitoring in Mongolia.

 Organised in Istanbul, this event focused on financial education across Europe and in Turkey, the role(s) of the private and not-for-profit sectors in financial education, financial literacy and innovation for young people and financial education for migrant workers and their families.

 This table shows the ratification status for each of the countries that are parties to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Belgium.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Italy.

 English, PDF, 2,148kb

 Prepared for the Meeting of the OECD Council at Ministerial level on 6-7 May 2014, this report pulls together the work on financial issues carried out by the Directorate for Enterprise and Financial Affairs over the past two years in connection with the New Approaches to Economic Challenges (NAEC) initiative.
 Find out more at www.oecd.org/naec.